 What are the health benefits to others if I stop smoking?

-Where can I find more information and support to stop smoking?
+Where can I find support and more information?

 Phone: 1- 800 - 784-8669

 Web Address: www.smokefree.gov

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.